Iris Cummings: World War II

 Cummings was among the first people accepted into USC's Civilian Pilot Training Program in 1939.
-She completed an advanced aerobatics course and earned her pilot's license in 1940 and, by her 1941 graduation, had acquired enough training to begin work as an instructor.
+She completed an advanced aerobatics course and earned her pilot's licence in 1940 and, by her 1941 graduation, had acquired enough training to begin work as an instructor.
 Upon completing a contract as flight instructor for the Navy Cadet Training Program, Cummings joined the Women's Auxiliary Ferrying Squadron in December 1942, which later, in August 1943, became part of the Women Airforce Service Pilots (WASP).
 She served in World War II until the organization's deactivation on December 20, 1944.
-During this time, she was a civilian member of the 6th Ferrying Group, Air Transport Command, Ferrying Division and flew military aircraft including the P-38, P-51, and P-61 (Black Widow).
-Following her unit's deactivation, she married military pilot Howard Critchell, whom she had a met at a base that was used as a ferry stop for the WAFS and WASP.
-They remained married for more than 70 years, until his death in 2015.
+During this time, she was a civilian member of the 6th Ferrying Group, Air Transport Command, Ferrying Division and flew military aircraft including the P-38, as well as the P-51 and P-61 (Black Widow).
+Following her unit's deactivation, she married military pilot Howard Critchell, whom she had met at a base that was used as a ferry stop for the WAFS and WASPs.
+They had two children, and remained married for more than 70 years until his death in 2015.

-Later life
+Later life and death

 Following the war, Cummings was called back to USC to develop and teach a curriculum on civilian aviation for returning veterans.
 She remained active as a flight instructor, as well as helping develop curricula for Federal Aviation Administration institutions.
 She also raced airplanes competitively during this period and won the 1957 All Woman Transcontinental Air Race, capturing the first prize pot of $800 (approximately $7,735 in 2021 terms).
 In 1962, she joined Harvey Mudd College and, in association with the Bates Foundation, founded the school's Bates Aeronautics Program.
 She ran the program with her husband until he retired in 1979, and continued alone until the program ended with her 1990 retirement.
 She continued teaching classes on aeronautics, however, until 1996.
 Her students include astronauts George Nelson and Stanley G. Love.
 She also served as an FAA Pilot Examiner for over two decades and was named the organization's Flight Instructor of the Year for the Ontario district in 1972.

 Cummings was inducted into the National Flight Instructors Hall of Fame in 2000.
 She was awarded the Federal Aviation Administration's Wright Brothers Master Pilot Award in 2006 for her dedication to airplane safety and the Nile Gold Medal of the Fédération Aéronautique Internationale in 2007 for her lifetime of dedication to aviation education.
-Since her official retirement, she has remained active on several faculty projects at Harvey Mudd College, in addition to working as a lecturer, consultant, and curator of the Aeronautical Library Special Collections at the college's Sprague Library.
-She has been a member of the Ninety-Nines, an organization dedicated to the support of women pilots, since 1952.
-Cummings is the last-known surviving participant of the 1936 Olympics.
+Since her official retirement, she had remained active on several faculty projects at Harvey Mudd College, in addition to working as a lecturer, consultant, and curator of the Aeronautical Library Special Collections at the college's Sprague Library.
+She had been a member of the Ninety-Nines, an organization dedicated to the support of women pilots, since 1952.

+At the time of her death, Cummings was the last-known surviving participant of the 1936 Olympics and pre-war Olympics.
+She died in Claremont, California, on January 24, 2025, at the age of 104.